Copper naphthenate: Composition

-Preparation and properties
+Copper naphthenate has the general formula Cu(RCOO)2.
+Its structure is assumed to resemble that of copper(II) acetate.

-Copper naphthenate can be synthesized by any of three methods, but the predominant commercial process is fusion of naphthenic acid with copper (II) compounds such as basic copper carbonate, copper hydrate, or copper hydroxide.
-The latter two reactants generate only water as a by-product, while the former generates water and carbon dioxide.
-A less widely used processes involves a double decomposition reaction where aqueous inorganic copper salts such as copper sulfate are reacted with stoichiometric amounts of alkali metal salts of naphthenic acid such as sodium or potassium naphthenate in aqueous solutions.
-This reaction generates an aqueous brine such as sodium sulfate as the reaction byproduct.
-A direct metal reaction of copper metal with naphthenic acid has been used commercially but requires severe reaction conditions and generates excessive impurities.
+Copper naphthenate is commonly prepared by treatment of naphthenic acid with copper(II) compounds such as basic copper carbonate or copper hydroxide.
+Even copper(II) sulfate can be treated with sodium or potassium naphthenate in aqueous solutions.
+The reaction of copper metal with naphthenic acid, which has been used commercially, requires more forcing reaction conditions and generates excessive impurities.
 Less commonly practiced methods of synthesis include reaction of copper acetate with naphthenic acid, which generates acetic acid as a byproduct, and electrochemically using copper electrodes.

-Pure copper naphthenate is a dark-green, amorphous glass-like solid, paste or viscous liquid that is freely soluble in various organic solvents including mineral spirits, diesel fuel and other fuel oils, and creosote-petroleum mixtures.
+Copper naphthenate is a dark-green, amorphous glassy solid, paste or viscous liquid that is freely soluble in various organic solvents including mineral spirits, diesel fuel and other fuel oils, and creosote-petroleum mixtures.
 Copper naphthenate free of any solvent has a copper content ranging from 10-13% by weight, depending on the acid number/molecular weight of the naphthenic acid used.
 The properties of copper naphthenate treating solutions are dependent on the type of oil used as the carrier.
 Copper naphthenate sold for pressure treatment of wood is typically supplied as an 8% copper (as metal) concentrate for dilution to 0.5-1.5% copper (as metal) treating solutions.
 Copper naphthenate sold at retail for consumer use is typically a 1% or 2% copper ready-to-use solution in mineral spirits or other similar solvents.
 Waterborne copper naphthenate formulations are also available as a 5% copper (as metal) concentrate and used after further dilution with water.